Common Questions About Elder Abuse

 Answers from a Los Angeles Elder Abuse Attorney

-What do I do if I suspect that my relative is being abused in a nursing home?
+What should I do if I suspect that my relative is being abused in a nursing home?

 If you observe signs of abuse, the first step is to report it to the authorities, and the second step is to contact a Los Angeles elder abuse lawyer from Norman Taylor & Associates.
 We will manage the case with regard to pursuing compensation and justice.
 Never hesitate if you suspect abuse or neglect is taking place; the incidence of abuse in nursing homes is high, and taking action to protect your loved one could actually save their lives.